Reading the ingredient label of your average dog treat these days can be an eye-opening experience.

 Stomach or digestive issues?

 Although the website shares that approximately 10% of dogs can experience some loose stools after eating a whole treat in one sitting, both boys were regular.
 Just happy puppies…Good deal!

 We love everything about these chews.
 They consist of recognizable, healthy ingredients, and contain no preservatives or junk!
 They are ethically produced and support the fair trade policies that we expect of our own food.

 Overall, is it worth it?
 Though they are slightly pricier than a rawhide/standard chew, they are much healthier for your dog.
-If you have a very aggressive chewer, I could see these being something that you treat with them to a couple of times per month.
-In our case they also worked well as an emergency, “I need to occupy the dogs with something while I get some work done” kind of treat.
-If you have a medium size to small dog, or just not the “jaws of life” kind of chewer, I could see these treats as something that you keep in the house all the time, lasting for days at a time.
+If you have a very aggressive chewer, I could see these being something you treat with them a couple of times per month.
+In our case, they also worked well as an emergency, “I need to occupy the dogs with something while I get some work done” kind of treat.
+If you have a medium-sized to small dog, or just not the “jaws of life” kind of chewer, I could see these treats as something that you keep in the house all the time, lasting for days at a time.

 Want to give Himalayan Dog Chews a try?